MicrosoftLearning/SC-5008-Configure-and-manage-entitlement-with-Microsoft-Entra-ID/Instructions/Labs/Lab_02_create-access-review.md

 1. Close your browser, if you have it open.

 1. Open the browser and connect to `https://Entra.Microsoft.com/`.

+1. Log into Microsoft Entra with you administrator account.

 1. In the menu on the left open **Identity governance**.